CIBC-Internal/python/Doc/library/codecs.rst

 .. function:: getreader(encoding)

-   Look up the codec for the given encoding and return its StreamReader class or factory function.
+   Look up the codec for the given encoding and return its :class:`StreamReader` class or factory function.

    Raises a :exc:`LookupError` in case the encoding cannot be found.

 .. function:: getwriter(encoding)

-   Look up the codec for the given encoding and return its StreamWriter class or factory function.
+   Look up the codec for the given encoding and return its :class:`StreamWriter` class or factory function.

    Raises a :exc:`LookupError` in case the encoding cannot be found.